-The NAR "Your Rights" attachment provides beneficiaries with the following required information pertaining to NAR:

-- a.
-The beneficiary's right to request a State hearing no later than 120 calendar days from the date of the Plan's written appeal resolution and instructions on how to request a State hearing; and, - b.
-The beneficiary's right to request and receive continuation of benefits while the State hearing is pending and instructions on how to request continuation of benefits, including the timeframe in which the request shall be made (i.e., within ten days from the date the letter was post-marked or delivered to the beneficiary) in accordance with Title 42, CFR, Section 438.420.
+- The NAR "Your Rights" attachment provides members with the following required information pertaining to NAR: - a.
+The member's right to request a State hearing no later than 120 calendar days from the date of the Plan's written appeal resolution and instructions on how to request a State hearing; and, - b.
+The member's right to request and receive continuation of benefits while the State hearing is pending and instructions on how to request continuation of benefits, including the timeframe in which the request shall be made (i.e., within ten days from the date the letter was post-marked or delivered to the beneficiary) in accordance with Title 42, CFR, Section 438.420. - c.
+Notification that the member shall not be held liable for the cost of those benefits if the State Hearing decision upholds the Plan's Adverse Benefit Determination.